phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 ---
-title: "Don't jeopardize your RAG"
+title: "Don't jeopardize your RAG - RAG with Question Generation"
 description: "Why your Retrieval Augmented Generation (RAG) is underperforming, and what to do about it"
 pubDate: "2023-11-10"
 heroImage: '/0004-jon-tyson-hhq1Lxtuwd8-unsplash.jpg'